chrisma89/The-Pursuit-of-Hobbyness/README.md

 The screenshot of the webpage is below : ![webpagescreenshot]()

 ### Credits
-- Thank you to the TAs, Mr Zakariya Hussain and Mr Martin William for their guidance throughout the project
+- Thank you to the TAs, Mr Zakariya Hussain and Mr Martin William for their guidance throughout the project.